hyodae-seo/hyodaeseo.com/content/authors/admin/_index.md

     url: 'https://manoa.hawaii.edu/'

 # Short bio (displayed in user profile at end of posts)
-bio: Physical oceanographer, climate scientist,and numerical modeler, with a broad range of research and teaching interests in oceanic and atmospheric processes and their interactions relating to climate and offshore wind energy.
+bio: Dr. Hyodae Seo is an Associate Professor in the Department of Oceanography and an Associate Director of the Uehiro Center for the Advancement of Oceanography.
+He is a physical oceanographer and climate scientist with a broad range of research and teaching interests in ocean and atmospheric processes and their coupled interactions relating to weather and climate.
+He combines high-resolution coupled modeling with theories of geophysical fluid dynamics and analyses of in situ and satellite observations to better understand the ocean-atmosphere coupled boundary layer processes, improve their representation in numerical models, and evaluate their influence on ocean, weather, and climate.
+Dr. Seo actively contributes to developing sustaining and sustainable ocean observing strategies and strives to engage the public around the issues related to ocean, extreme weather, climate, and ocean-based renewable energy research.
 interests:
   - Air-Sea Interaction
   - Surface Waves